Lymphomatoid Papulosis

 Lymphomatoid papulosis type A showing a cluster of pink papules and 2 crusted papules that resolved spontaneously in the left axilla of a 68-year-old ....

 Some lesions develop a necrotic eschar before healing spontaneously.
-Occasionally, noduloulcerative lesions may be present, as in the image below.
+Occasionally, noduloulcerative lesions may be present (see the image below).

 View Image